CastIronChat/twisted-metal/src/networking/input_changes.md

 When networked:
     at start of frame
-    the network controller calls `PlayerInput.capture` on local players sends it on the network
+    the network controller captures inputs for all local players broadcasts them on the network
-    the network controller then calls `PlayerInput.inject()` on all players based on received `PlayerInput`
-    If it does not have enough data, it ends the `update()`
+    the network controller then injects inputs previously-received from the network If it does not have enough data, it tells the game update loop to skip this frame This causes a noticable hitch, but the logic is simple

+`InputUpdater`?
+    Swappable implementation, can be a `NetworkedInputUpdater` or a `LocalInputUpdater` Currently, `PlayerManager` and `NetworkManager` are kinda filling this role